cleitonsouza01/trade/docs/api/options.md

 # options
-Copyright (c) 2015 Rafael da Silva Rocha
+Copyright (c) 2016 Rafael da Silva Rocha
 https://python-trade.appspot.com
 https://github.com/rochars/trade
 http://trade.readthedocs.org

-options: Options plugin for the trade module.

-This plugin provides Options functionalities to the trade module.
+This plugin is an example of vanilla call and put operations on the trade module.

 With this plugin you can:
-- Create option assets that references underlying assets
+- Create calls and puts that references underlying assets
 - Create exercise operations that change both the option and underlying asset position on the portfolio

 It provides:
-- Option, a subclass of trade.Derivative
+- Option, a subclass of Asset
-- Exercise, a subclass of trade.Operation
+- Exercise, a subclass of Operation
-- the fetch_exercises() task to the OperationContainer
+- the fetch_exercises() task for the OperationContainer
-- the fetch_exercise_operations() task to the Portfolio
+- the fetch_exercise_operations() task for the Portfolio

 ## Option(Asset):